Optomap Policy for Lifetime Eye Care

-As many of you know, taking Optomap images is quick and easy, and no eye dilation is required.
+Taking Optomap images is quick and easy, and no eye dilation is required.
 It just takes a few moments during pretesting to line your eye up in the machine until you see the green light, then a quick 1-2 second bright flash of light, and the image is ready.
 If you blinked, then we just retake it.
-We get a couple images of each eye.
-The machine uses a green and red laser to image the different layers of the retina.
+We obtain a couple of images of each eye.
+The machine uses green and red laser to image the different layers of the retina.
 The doctor will review your images with you in the exam room.
 If any problems are detected, the doctor will let you know if it requires a referral, treatment, further testing, or monitoring.

 Why don’t insurance companies pay for this test?
 This is still considered an advanced procedure that most offices in the country don’t yet have.

 Is this just about money?
 No, it’s about a thorough test of eye health and detecting problems that may exist.
 We are keeping the cost low because we are sensitive to the extra fee, but as a very expensive piece of equipment, a fee is necessary.

 Can I opt-out of this service?
 No, we are making this our standard of care for all patients during every vision exam.

 What about kids?
 Yes, we also take Optomap images of children.
 Kids as young as 4 years old are usually able to do the test well.
 We have found serious problems in healthy young children with no complaints, so testing is important for them as well.
 If your child is physically unable to take photos there will obviously be no charge.

 Will I need to have my eyes dilated?
 No, in almost every case, Optomap images allow us to see your internal ocular health without dilation during your annual vision exam.
 Please note that we see many patients for medical eye exams for diabetes, cataracts, macular degeneration, and other conditions.
 Many of these exams still require dilation, which is typically done at a medical eye exam separate from an annual vision exam.